 Big Screen Movie Night

-There’s one thing that we don’t usually get to do while camping and that’s watching movies, so why not take this chance to combine the two beloved activities?
-To make your own cinema at home and get some use out of your camping gear during the winter, you can set up your large camping chairs in the living room to watch some movies.
+There’s one thing that we don’t usually get to do while camping and that’s watching movies.
+So why not take this chance to combine the two beloved activities and use it as one of the amazing winter camping alternatives?
+To make your own cinema at home and get some use out of your camping gear during the winter, you can set up your camping chairs in the living room to watch some movies.

-If you’re still dying to get outdoors and into some adventure but can’t bear the thought of setting up a tent, why not check your local area for cabins and tree houses that are available to hire out for the weekend?
-You can still bring along your camping gear and even set up sleeping bags in the living room if you really miss that camping feeling.
+If you’re still dying to get outdoors, and can’t stand the closed walls anymore, but can’t bear the thought of setting up a tent in winter, why not check your local area for cabins and treehouses that are available to rent out for the weekend?
+You can still bring along your camping gear and even set sleeping bags up in the living room if you really miss that glamping feeling.